ddprrt/ddprrt.github.io/src/content/_posts/2020-06-22-impact-of-large-node-modules.md

 ## Regular Node.js apps

+[Matteo](https://twitter.com/matteocollina) from Nearform never experienced any big trouble with big node modules.
+Especially not with regular Node.js apps.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve never experienced any significant problem about this, even in serverless environments.
+The few times this has been a problem was solved by splitting said lambda/service into multiple small bits as not all the deps are needed everywhere.</p>&mdash; Matteo Collina (@matteocollina) <a href="https://twitter.com/matteocollina/status/1273889481175810049?ref_src=twsrc%5Etfw">June 19, 2020</a></blockquote>

+[Tim Perry](https://twitter.com/pimterry/status/1273905137694752768?s=20) has found some issues with CLI tools where he wants to be as responsive as possible.
+He used one of Vercel's many Node.js tools to make it fast and swift.
+[PKG](https://twitter.com/vercel/pkg) creates executables for Windows, Mac and Linux that package the correct Node.js version with it.

 ## Serverless

 When regular Node.js apps boot once and then run, Serverless functions boot once and then ... die some time.
 Also, Serverless functions run in (Docker) containers that need to be booted as well.
 And even if everything is supposed to be fast, it isn't as fast as running it on a server that understands Node.js or your local machine.